 Parks Canada’s information on Lake O’Hara is a bit hidden.
 From the Yoho National Park homepage, go to “things to do” and then “hiking” to bring up the Lake O’Hara page.
 Once there, the information includes links for just about anything you would need to know.

 Canadian writer and outdoorswoman extraordinaire Leigh McAdam’s website Hike Bike Travel has a number of posts on Lake O’Hara, including one on the trail to Lake Oesa.
 For those who prefer paper or who want more options across Canada, her book Discover Canada: 100 Inspiring Outdoor Adventures includes a couple of hikes in the Lake O’Hara area.
 (It’s also available as a ridiculously cheap e-book.)

 The Bear Foot Theory blog has a detailed post on camping at Lake O’Hara.

 The Lightscapes Nature Photography blog has a detailed post (with lovely pictures) on hiking the Opabin Plateau trail.
 It also includes general information on Lake O’Hara’s trails and information on trip planning.

 Darwin Wiggett and Samantha Chrysanthou used to have an execellent Guide to Yoho National Park e-book.
-It was part of their How to Photograph the Canadian Rockies e-book series.
+It was part of their (no longer available) How to Photograph the Canadian Rockies e-book series.
 These were amazing guidebooks (I used the Icefields Parkway book while I was traveling, and it had everything I needed to find good locations at the right time of day.
 It also included tips on lenses and techniques to use.) that were both beautiful and extremely useful.
 Unfortunately, they seem to no longer be available.
-The 2007 print version is still available from a few book sellers for $35 and up, including from the authors.